How to apply Concession Discounts

 Concessions for Embedded Networks vary from state to state.
 For further information on applying for energy and hot water concessions, please refer to your state listed below.

-Department of Health & Human services (DHHS) allows only Authorised Retailers to perform this service.
+Department of Families, Fairness and Housing (DFFH) allows only Authorised Retailers to perform this service.
 However, you may be entitled to apply for a Non-Mains Energy Concession if you are a concession holder who relies on LPG, firewood, alternative fuel and/or non-mains metered electricity (this is how your electricity is set-up for the Embedded Network) for domestic heating, cooking and hot water.
-Apply for the Non-Mains Energy Concession using the form at the bottom of the page HERE.
+Apply for the Non-Mains Energy Concession using the form at the bottom of the page here.
 You will need to contact the DHHS directly to apply for the concession.

-Customers who hold an eligible concession card can apply for a Non-Mains Water Concession through the DHHS for water that is purchased for residential use through an embedded network.
-The application form to apply for this water concession is available for download HERE.
+Customers who hold an eligible concession card can apply for a Non-Mains Water Concession through the DFFH for water that is purchased for residential use through an embedded network.
+The application form to apply for this water concession is available for download here.

 Customers with eligible concession cards, will receive both Non-Mains Energy Concessions and Non-Mains Water Concessions as a rebate.